Echo (The Americans): Plot

 Philip and Elizabeth convince an anxious Fred to wear the special shoes into the factory, but he is challenged by a guard in the secure area and shot on his way out.
-He manages to leave the shoes in a dumpster as agreed and call Philip from a phone booth, but then dies of his wound.
+He manages to leave the shoes in a dumpster as agreed and call Philip from a phone booth, but dies from his wound.

-Stan learns that the Echo code is stored on a floppy disk in a safe, and after getting instructions and a promise of Nina's freedom from Arkady (Lev Gorn), he records the code with a spy camera.
-He drops a package at the agreed location, but it turns out to be only a note that says "Tell Nina I'm sorry".
+Stan learns that the Echo code is stored on a floppy disk in a safe.
+After getting instructions and a promise of Nina's freedom from Arkady (Lev Gorn), he records the code with a spy camera.
+He drops a package at the agreed location, but it turns out to be a note that says "Tell Nina I'm sorry".
 Heartbroken, Nina prepares to leave the Rezidentura to return to Moscow to stand trial for treason.
-While she is taken away Stan sadly watches her from a parked car.
+While she is taken away, Stan sadly watches her from a parked car.

 Paige returns from the protest, where Pastor Tim was one of those arrested for an act of civil disobedience.
 She tells her parents that she wants to live a life of self-sacrifice for a higher cause, as Jesus did.
-Afterward, Philip and Elizabeth agree that Paige doesn't understand the real self-sacrifice made by people like them.
+Afterward, Philip and Elizabeth agree that Paige does not understand the real sacrifices made by people like them.